When is this licence required?

 Transport of ammonium nitrate

-Operators must prepare and lodge a security plan for the security sensitive ammonium nitrate transport licence to demonstrate that all aspects of their operation can be performed in a secure manner.
+All operators transporting Security Sensitive Ammonium Nitrate (SSAN) are required to hold an SSAN transport licence, and must prepare a security plan as part of the SSAN transport licence application to demonstrate that all aspects of their operation can be performed in a secure manner.

 See What is required for security sensitive ammonium nitrate licences? for more information on security plans and security clearances.